Syllabus

 There will be some opportunities to earn extra credit during the semester.
 These opportunities are described below:

-1. Complete class surveys (2 points) : There will be 4 surveys during the semester to gather your reflections and suggestions to improve the course.
-With the exception of the pre-class survey, all other surveys will be anonymous, and you will be able to earn 0.5 point for each survey you complete.
+1. Complete class surveys (2 points) : There will be 3 surveys during the semester to gather your reflections and suggestions to improve the course.
+With the exception of the pre-class survey (which is mandatory), all other surveys will be anonymous, and you will be able to earn 1 point for each survey you complete.

-2. Win Discussion Dynamo (1 point): Each time you lead discussion in class, your peers will provide you feedback on the same.
+2. Win Discussion Dynamo (1 point): Each time you lead discussion in class, I will provide you feedback on the same.
 The two students who receive the highest overall discussion score during the semester for leading great discussions will earn 1 extra credit each.

-3. Win Team Player (1 point) : For each class, your peers will also evaluate who stood out as a team player during class discussions and activities, by observing how you participate in groups and consider your peers’ perspectives.
+3. Win Team Player (1 point) : Throughout the course, I will also evaluate who stood out as a team player during class discussions and activities, by observing how you participate in groups and consider your peers’ perspectives.
 The student who receives the overall highest score at the end of the semester will earn 1 extra credit.

 4. Win Memer of the Semester (1 point) : Each week, you will have the opportunity to submit a meme via Canvas, that reflects your experience with the course content of that week.
 Memes should be original, i.e., they should be course-specific and something you have created yourself and not simply found on the internet, although you are allowed to use common images/tropes from popular memes as a starting point.
 Memes also need to have a specific format, with the title of the learning module at the top of the meme (see Canvas).
 All memes will be gathered and sent to the class anonymously at the end of the semester for a survey, and the student(s) with the average highest score and the best scoring meme will both receive 1 additional point.
 Note: A student can only receive a maximum of 1 point through this mechanism, even if the same student has the highest average score in the context and the best scoring meme.